Teething and dental health

 - Institute of Health Visiting – Looking after your children’s teeth

-- NHS Choices – How to find Dentist
+- The NHS website – How to find an NHS dentist

-- NHS Choices – Looking after your baby’s teeth
+- The NHS website – Looking after your baby’s teeth

 We would welcome your feedback on the 0-19 Health Visiting and School Nursing pages.
 If you would like to do so, please complete our feedback survey.